Minh Le: Biography

 By the fourth beta version, Valve, the developer who created Half-Life, began assisting in the development of Counter-Strike.
-In 2000, Valve bought the rights to Counter-Strike and hired Le and Cliffe to work with them in Bellevue, Washington, where Le continued to work on Counter-Strike and related games.
-During this time he was developing Counter-Strike 2, however Valve eventually put this project on hold indefinitely.
+In 2000, Valve acquired the rights to Counter-Strike and hired Le and Cliffe to work at its headquarters Bellevue, Washington.
+Le continued developing patches for the game until the release of Counter-Strike 1.0, after which he stepped away from the main title and began work on a prototype for Counter-Strike 2.
+However, after nearly three years of development, the project was shelved when it was only about 25% complete.

-After Counter-Strike 2 was shelved, Le left Valve in 2006 to work on a project of his own.
-After two years working with a small team on this project, he moved to South Korea in 2008 to work with a business named FIX Korea who provided funding for further development.
+With Counter-Strike 2 discontinued, Minh Le turned his attention to developing Day of Defeat: Source.
+Following its release, he left Valve in 2006 to pursue an independent project.
+After spending two years working with a small team on the project, he moved to South Korea in 2008 to work with the company named FIX Korea, which provided funding for its continued development.
 Le's new game was later revealed to be Tactical Intervention, a game similar in style to Counter-Strike created with a modified version of Valve's Source engine.

-In October 2013, he joined Facepunch Studios, where he worked on Rust.
-He left Facepunch Studios in February 2018.
+In October 2013, Minh Le joined Facepunch Studios, where he worked on Rust.
+He remained at the studio until February 2018, when he departed to join Pearl Abyss the following month.
+There, he worked on MMOFPS game called PLAN 8.
+Le left Pearl Abyss in 2023.

-In March 2018, he joined Pearl Abyss to start working on a new project for the game studio that made the MMORPG Black Desert Online.
+Minh Le later continued working in small-team and independent game development.
+His later projects included Alpha Response, a tactical PvE shooter released in early access.
+In 2026, Le said he had considered returning to work on Counter-Strike 2, particularly on weapon animations and maps, while also stating that he believed Counter-Strike was "in a really good space".